codyhouff/Arduino_Pick_And_Place_Robotic_Arm/README.md

 </p>

 ### Motors
-Calibrated an NXT motor to work with the arduino.
+Reverse engineered and calibrated an NXT motor to work with the arduino.

 <p align="center">
   <img width="200" img src="for_readme/nxt_motor1.jpg">
 </p>

 ### Touch Sensors
-Calibrated an NXT touch sensor to work with the arduino.
+reverse engineered and calibrated an NXT touch sensor to work with the arduino.

 <p align="center">
   <img width="200" img src="for_readme/NXT_Touch_sensor.png">
 </p>

 ### (Optional) Light Sensor from NXT
-Calibrated an optional light sensor that can tell the color of the objects it is about to pick up.
+reverse engineered and calibrated an optional light sensor that can tell the color of the objects it is about to pick up.

 <p align="center">
   <img width="200" img src="for_readme/NXT_light_sensor.png">